MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Users/Update-MgUserSettingShiftPreference.md

 # Update-MgUserSettingShiftPreference

 ## SYNOPSIS
-The shift preferences for the user.
+Update the navigation property shiftPreferences in users

 ## SYNTAX